Home

 NOTTINGHAM SIGHTS AND SITES

-Nottingham, England was home to the 508th not only as they prepared for the D-Day invasion but also as a Rest and Relaxation (R & R) point when they were taken off the line.
+Nottingham, England was home to the 508th not only as they prepared for the D-Day invasion but also as a Rest and Relaxation (R & R) point when they were taken off the line and rebuilt the regiment strength.

 During those days the men were permitted the much deserved R& R but not to the expense of keeping the unit fit.
 There were still the drills and calisthenics to be endured.
 Other forms of training were applied to assimilate the new replacement troops into the company units as well.